flegall/oseille/README.md

   - Planning budgets
   - Keeping track on all expenses/incomes, especially the ones that don't appear immediately on my bank account web-site : french checks, late card payments...

 Technically : It works fully in command line, storage/persistence is based on human readable text files.
-It provides a single "osll" command to operate.
+It provides a single "harpagon" command to operate.

 # Requirements
 Java 1.6